hnccbits/passgen-py/RITU/README.md

 # CLI-tool
 This cli-tool generates a password for your services and copy it to the clipboard.

-# Installing modules
+# Installing module
   pip install pyperclip
 	pip install argparse

-# HOW to use this TOOL
+# How to use this tool
   . colone the repository
      $ git clone https://github.com/ritumona01/passgen-py.git